 Muslim Women Rights Day: Greetings

-– Today is a big day for Gender Justice – Happy Muslim Women Rights Day.
+– Today is a big day for Gender Justice – Happy Muslim Women's Rights Day.

-– Let’s all come together to celebrate ‘Muslim Women Rights Day’.
+– Let’s all come together to celebrate ‘Muslim Women's Rights Day’.

-– August 1 became the day which ensured gender equality and strengthened constitutional, fundamental and democratic rights of the Muslim women.
-Happy Muslim Women Rights Day.
+– August 1 became the day that ensured gender equality and strengthened the constitutional, fundamental, and democratic rights of Muslim women.
+Happy Muslim Women's Rights Day.

-– Muslim Women‘s Rights Day being observed today.
+– Muslim Women‘s Rights Day is being observed today.
 Greetings to all Muslim sisters.

 ― Mukhtar Abbas Naqvi

 “Women were created from the rib of man to be beside him, not from his head to top him, nor from his feet to be trampled by him, but from under his arm to be protected by him, near to his heart to be loved by him.”